If you manage to get outdoors often enough, that will certainly help with keeping fit.

-You need a pedometer for this, and you don’t need a very expensive one to get an indication of how many steps you do each day.
+It would help if you had a pedometer for this, and you don’t need a costly one to indicate how many steps you do each day.

-In a study, a 10,000 exercise prescription resulted in weight loss over 36 weeks in previously sedentary adults.
+A 10,000 exercise prescription resulted in weight loss over 36 weeks in previously sedentary adults in a study.

 10,000 steps sound a lot?

-For example, when camping, I could do 3-4,000 steps by after breakfast, what with walking to the facilities, taking others to the facilities, and washing up.
+For example, when camping, I could do 3-4,000 steps before breakfast, walking to the facilities, taking others to the facilities, and washing up.

-You then combine that with say going for a walk, and a weekend like that I could easily be up to 20,000 to 30,000 steps.
+You then combine that with going for a walk and a weekend like that I could easily be up to 20,000 to 30,000 steps.
 Sometimes much more.

 The bad news?
-Well for me, some days, I hate to admit it, I don’t even make 2,000 steps.
+Some days, I hate to admit it; I don’t even take 2,000 steps.